kanyun-inc/ytk-learn/docs/data_format.md

 - **multi-class classification**

    ```
-   1###0,0,0,1,0,0###height:1.6,weight:56.0,size:102
+   1###3###height:1.6,weight:56.0,size:102
    ```

+   label is 3 means target is the fourth class of the six classes.

+- **multi cross-entropy**

-   The first '1' is the sample weight, '0,0,0,1,0,0' is the sample label which means target is the fourth class of the six classes.
-Ytklearn also supports probability values in [0,1] as label, to indicate the probability that the sample belongs to this class, e.g.
+   Ytk-learn also supports probability values in [0,1] as label, to indicate the probability that the sample belongs to this class, e.g.

    ```
    1###0.01,0.02,0.01,0.75,0.01,0.2###height:1.6,weight:56.0,size:102